apigee/ansible-opdk-accelerator/setup-ansible-controller/README.md

 ## Sample Usage to Setup an Ansible Control Server

-A basic controller setup can be configured in the current directory:
+An Ansible controller con be configured to work from any directory.
+Please edit the setup.yml setup can be configured in the current directory:

     # Download the required roles to setup the Ansible controller
     ansible-galaxy install -r setup-requirements.yml -f